Hugh Harman: Later life

 After Harman-Ising Studios closed in 1960, Harman fell in a state of abject poverty.
 He lived in a ramshackle house, no longer being able to afford a car, although he often disguised his precarious state by frequently having breakfast at a Beverly Hills restaurant.
 He had to constantly borrow money from Ising, as well as colleagues Friz Freleng and Roy O. Disney in the 1970s to keep afloat.
 He also received a monthly allowance from his brother Fred, until Fred's death in January 1982.
 After that point, Harman was moved into a house on Chatsworth, the rent being paid by his friends, among them animator Mark Kausler and historian Jim Korkis, who had both met Harman through Bob Clampett in 1973.

 On November 25, 1982, Harman died after a long illness in his home.
 He was survived by his son Michael.
 Harman was married twice, both times ending in divorce.
-His second wife was a Greek woman named Katia who married him in 1980 but left him soon after gaining her citizenship.
+His second wife was a Greek woman named Kahtia who married him in 1980 but left him soon after gaining her citizenship.